Azure/azure-sdk-for-go/sdk/azidentity/troubleshoot.md

 # Troubleshoot Azure Identity authentication issues

-`azidentity` credential types return errors when authentication fails or they are otherwise unable to authenticate.
+`azidentity` credential types return errors when authentication fails or they're otherwise unable to authenticate.
 This troubleshooting guide describes steps you can take to resolve such errors.

 ## Table of contents